-Shows with Same Starting Time
+Shows with Same Starting Time: By Program Number

-If the overlapping programs start at the same time, the VCR records in order that they were programmed.
-If the shows are all scheduled to start at 7 AM, the VCR starts with the first program at 7 AM, and switches to what remains of the second program when the first program is done recording, and so on.
+If the overlapping programs start at the same time, the VCR records in order by program number (1-8).
+If the shows are all scheduled to start at 7 AM, the VCR starts with program 1 at 7 AM, and switches to what remains of program 2 when program 1 is done recording, and so on.

-Shows with Different Starting Times
+Shows with Different Starting Times: By Earliest Program